Jai0401/Hack-230679/README.md

 # Automated resume screening and matching agent

-This Flask application is a simple web server that predicts the completion percentage of a given resume text compared to a predefined job description using Natural Language Processing (NLP) techniques.
+This project predicts the completion percentage of a given resume text compared to a predefined job description using Natural Language Processing (NLP) techniques.

 ## Table of Contents